Love Is a Sometimes Thing: Background and content

-Love Is a Sometimes Thing was recorded between 1968 and 1970 at Bradley's Barn, a studio located in Mount Juliet, Tennessee.
+Love Is a Sometimes Thing was recorded between 1968 and 1970 at Bradley's Barn studio in Mount Juliet, Tennessee.
 The studio was owned by the album's producer, Owen Bradley.
 The album would be Anderson's fourteenth studio recording as well as his fourteenth to be produced by Bradley.
 The album consisted of 11 songs.
 Four of the album's tracks were written by Anderson himself.
 Among the song-composed tunes was the track, "You and Your Sweet Love".
 This song would become a major hit for Connie Smith around the same time.
 The title track was written by Jan Howard, a frequent collaborator of Anderson's.
 Howard would later cut her own version for her 1970 album Rock Me Back to Little Rock.
-The album also included cover versions of previously-recorded songs.
+The album also included cover versions of previously recorded songs.
 Among these tracks was Glen Campbell's "Honey Come Back".
 Another track was "My Elusive Dreams", originally recorded as a duet between David Houston and Tammy Wynette.